 It all starts with the one thing every writer must have: a toolbox.
 In your toolbox, you’ll put your vocabulary, grammar, and a host of other tools you’ll use to create effective works that resonate and compel.
 Mr. King talks about plot, characters, where to get ideas, and why The Elements of Style is his favorite writing book.

 When I opened this book and started reading, I didn’t know what to expect.
 I was in the middle of at least four other books (a poetry collection, two novels, and another writing book).
 I quickly forgot about them all.
 I could not put this book down, so I devoured it in less than two days.
 That’s a testament to Stephen King’s writing, because I’m not easily impressed, and it takes damn good writing to keep me turning pages and singing praises.

 The value of On Writing is immeasurable.
 I find that writing advice is valuable, but when you add personal story and experience to the mix, it becomes priceless.
 Every year, I buy and read books that promise to help writers.
 Most of them end up in the discard pile and get hauled off to the used bookstore.
-Very few make it to the shelves of my library — The Chicago Manual of Style, Writing Down the Bones, The Elements of Style, and now, On Writing has become one of my favorite selections.
+Very few make it to the shelves of my library, let alone to the recommendations I make here at Writing Forward, but now, On Writing has become one of my favorite selections.

 Do yourself a favor and get a copy, then read it right away.
 You won’t regret it.